 - 2. Check the drive belt tension and alignment.
 See Maintenance Section for instructions. - 3.
-Visually inspect the auger, see Visual Inspection in Maintenance Section. - 4.
-Check tightness of all bolts/nuts, fasteners, and hardware (re-torque if necessary). - 5.
+Before starting the gas engine or electric motor, ensure the belt release lever is disengaged so that the belt(s) are released from the lower motor pulley. - 4.
+Visually inspect the auger, see Visual Inspection in Maintenance Section. - 5.
+Check tightness of all bolts/nuts, fasteners, and hardware (re-torque if necessary). - 6.
 Ensure adequate power is supplied to operate the auger, see Section 8.
-Specifications on page 43. - 6.
-Start the auger and operate normally. - 7.
+Specifications on page 40. - 7.
+Start the gas engine or electric motor and engage the belt release, then feed grain to the auger. - 8.
 Be aware of unusual sounds.
 If any are heard, determine the source and stop the auger.
 Lock out the power and correct the problem before resuming work.
 If you are unsure of the problem or procedure, contact your local dealer.